Japanese asset price bubble: Causes

-The Plaza Accord
+Plaza Accord

 The Plaza Accord was signed between Japan, the United Kingdom, France, West Germany, and the United States in 1985, aimed at reducing the imbalance in trade between the countries.
 At that time, Japan had a huge trade surplus, as the Japanese yen was weaker against U.S. dollar, while the United States suffered from a consistent trade deficit.
-The reason behind the accord was partially complaints by the US regarding the imbalance in the exchange rate between the yen and the dollar since most Japanese products imported in the States had higher quality and lower prices than the domestic products due to the weaker yen against the dollar.
+While originally requested by France, the reason behind the accord was partially complaints by the US regarding the imbalance in the exchange rate between the foreign currencies and the dollar since most foreign products imported in the States had lower prices than the domestic products due to the weaker currencies against the dollar.
 After reaching a settlement in the Plaza Accord, central banks in participating countries started selling U.S. dollars.
 In Japan's case, demands for the yen increased, and the yen appreciated significantly.
 In 1985, the exchange rate of yen per dollar was 238.
 After the foreign exchange intervention followed by Plaza Accord, the exchange rate dropped to 165 yen per dollar in 1986 as the yen appreciated.
 This impacted exports in Japan to the States significantly, almost halving them in 1992 from their peak in 1986, whereas the trade deficit in the United States shrank after the Plaza Accord and the deficit cleared out in 1991.
 Due to the appreciation in the yen, Japanese companies suffered from huge losses in exports, as they had to sell their products in the States at higher prices than before to make a profit.

 Appreciation in the yen accelerated more than expected because speculators purchased yen and sold US dollars.
 This further appreciation in the yen shook the economy in Japan because the main source of economic growth in Japan was its export surplus.
-The GDP growth rate dropped from 6.3% in 1985 to 2.8% in 1986, and Japan experienced recession.
-To respond to this recession, the government shifted its focus on increasing demand within the country so that domestic products and services could still be consumed.
+The GDP growth rate dropped from 5.2% in 1985 to 3.3% in 1986 and to 4.6% in 1987, and Japan experienced recession.
+To respond to this, the government shifted its focus on increasing demand within the country so that domestic products and services could still be consumed.

 To summarize the effect of the Plaza Accord in the long run, it did not succeed in equalizing the trade imbalance between Japan and the United States.
 Despite the fact that there was no major change in the exchange rate of the yen and the US dollar, the export surplus in Japan began to rise and the trade deficit in the States started to rise again in the 1990s.
 Overall, the Plaza Accord directly led to appreciation in the yen, and it incentivized lowering the discount rate in 1986 and 1987, which is considered to be one of the direct causes of the asset price bubble.
+The rising Deutsche Mark did not lead to an economic bubble or a recession in Germany.